Home » Articles » Topic » Media » Social Media

 However, once a government entity or government official creates a forum that allows people to comment on posts, the government may run into First Amendment hurdles if the entity or official tries to shut down or silence opposing viewpoints.

-In 2019, the 2nd U.S. Circuit Court of Appeals ruled in Knight First Amendment Institute v.
-Trump (2019), that President Donald Trump violated the First Amendment by removing from the “interactive space” of his Twitter account several individuals who were critical of him and his governmental policies.
+A few years earlier in 2021, another case had reached the Supreme Court — this one involving president Donald Trump and his Twitter account.
+In 2019, the 2nd U.S. Circuit Court of Appeals had ruled in Knight First Amendment Institute v.
+Trump (2019), that Trump violated the First Amendment by removing from the “interactive space” of his Twitter account several individuals who were critical of him and his governmental policies.

 The appeals court agreed with a lower court that the interactive space associated with Trump’s Twitter account, “@realDonaldTrump,” is a designated public forum and that blocking individuals because of their political expression constitutes viewpoint discrimination.

-An emerging issue related to social media is how far companies can go in removing content and users.
+An emerging issue is how far social media companies themselves can go in removing content and users.
 Some Republicans have complained that posts from conservative leaders and journalists are being blocked or removed or their accounts removed because of their posts, similar to what happened to Trump.

 Florida Gov. Ron DeSantis speaks at Miami’s Freedom Tower, on Monday, May 9, 2022.
 A Florida law intended to punish social media platforms like Facebook and Twitter for blocking or removing conservative viewpoints is an unconstitutional violation of the First Amendment, a federal appeals court ruled Monday, May 23, 2022, dealing a major victory to companies who had been accused by DeSantis of discriminating against conservative thought.
 (AP Photo/Marta Lavandier, File)